In Defense of the Canadian Tuxedo: The Right Way to Wear Denim on Denim

 Color

 When choosing a color for your jacket, remember our questions from above: Do we match our pants or mismatch?
 Can you wear black and blue together?
-The answers are Mismatch and Yes.
-You can wear blue and blue together, but back sure the denims are a different wash that the contrast is deep enough to easily distinguish the top and bottom half.
+The answers are mismatched, and Yes.
+You can wear blue and blue together, but back sure the denims are a different wash and that the contrast is deep enough to distinguish the top and bottom half easily.

 The easier play is to buy a black jean jacket for blue jeans and to wear a blue jean jacket with black jeans.
 An alternative jacket color to consider is green.
 Green pairs well with either black or blue jeans and also works very well with brown leather (in case you are a boot person or something).